How to Become a UX Designer

 Can You Become a UX Designer With No Experience?

-Yes, you can become a UX Designer without any previous work experience.
+Yes, you can become a UX Designer with no experience.
 Our Digital Skills Survey found that 65 percent of UX Designers began their careers in the design field, later specializing in UX design to gain a competitive edge in the job market.
 So while experience or education in a design-related field is a great first step toward becoming a UX Designer, it isn’t an absolute necessity.
-In fact, it’s also quite common to have a background in psychology or the social sciences, which can be leveraged in the user research phase of UX.

 While many UX and UI Designers come from more closely related fields — like graphic design, web development, or product design — it’s also quite common for new UX Designers to have a background in psychology, computer science, or even the social sciences (which can be leveraged in the UX research phase).
 Some UX Designers come from completely different industries, like tech consulting.
 What’s important in these cases is to take the time to understand the tactics used to conduct user research and implement it through experience design.

-There are also many transferable skills that can prepare someone for the role.
+There are also many transferable skills that can prepare a person for a UX design career.
 Empathy, for example, is critical to understanding how the users of your product or service think and act in a given situation.
 Collaboration, too, is key in many roles, but especially for UX Designers.
 The job requires interaction with various teams, actively listening, accepting feedback, brainstorming, and more.
 All require a successful team dynamic.
 If you have these strengths, you’re ready to take the next step and begin your skills training.

 What Do I Need to Learn to Become a UX Designer?